 Civil rights leaders and minority entrepreneurs are watching carefully to see whether New Jersey will make good on its commitment to diversity.

 A wave of grower licenses for the medicinal marijuana program announced in October was billed as being all “certified minority- or women-owned.”
 But most, if not all, of those minority license winners were white women.
-Applicants of color told NJ Advance Media said they had not received accurate points for being “minority” applicants in the scoring and award process.

 Brown defended the commission’s work and said its commitment to diversity would be evident.